|

 has decided to close the PiA.
 This process has already started and

-taken lightly and the CEO, staff and Trustees having worked hard during
+not taken lightly and the CEO, staff and Trustees having worked

-the past year to raise money and keep the organisation alive.
+hard during the past year to raise money and keep the organisation

 As

-sustained a sudden and unexpected reduction in its income when the
+, PiA sustained a sudden and unexpected reduction in its

-Jeans for Genes (J4G) trademark owner, CGDRT, withdrew its licensing
+income when the Jeans for Genes (J4G) trademark owner, CGDRT, withdrew

-agreement to end a successful 15 year relationship with its three
+its licensing agreement to end a successful 15 year relationship

-founding partner charities - a partnership that provided funds for many
+with its three founding partner charities - a partnership that provided

-important PID research projects and support activities over this
+funds for many important PID research projects and support activities

-period.
-Despite this initial financial blow we were reassured that
+over this period.
+Despite this initial financial blow we were reassured

-revenue from the J4G campaign would still be received for three years
+that revenue from the J4G campaign would still be received for three

-through a transitional agreement.
-However this was withdrawn by CGDRT
+years through a transitional agreement.
+However this was withdrawn

 Regrettably,

-CEO, staff, Trustees and some of our members, we were not left enough
+by our CEO, staff, Trustees and some of our members, we were not

-time to downsize our organisation (office premises and staff) and raise
+left enough time to downsize our organisation (office premises and

 Against